DNKpp/DNKpp.github.io/_posts/2024-12-15-simultaneous-pack-expansion-inside-macros.md

         std::forward<types>(param_name)...;             \ // unfortunately that's not very useful...
     }(type_list<param_type>{])                            // invoke the lambda immediately
 ```
-That looks quit promising, but we are not done yet, because the lambda actually does nothing useful.
+That looks quite promising, but we are not done yet, because the lambda actually does nothing useful.
 The question is, what shall I return from that lambda?
 In fact, I decided to always create a ``std::tuple`` with appropriate references as elements and simply return that from the lambda,
 as this resulted in just a few simple changes in the surrounding macros.